-current directors, officers and other personnel of the Manager or its affiliates, and their relatives;
+• current directors, officers and other personnel of the Manager or its affiliates, and their relatives;

-- former directors, officers and other personnel of the Manager or its affiliates (within the previous 5 years); - individuals with an on-going financial link to the Manager or its affiliates or the Fund; - representatives of a Shareholder, or a Concert Party of Shareholders, with a significant holding in the Fund; - individuals currently or previously associated with a firm that currently has, or during the past five years has had, a material business or other financial relationship providing services to the Fund, the Manager, or an affiliate of the Manager,; - individuals whose independence may be compromised by service on multiple Boards of funds with the same Manager (i.e., complex) or its affiliates.
-In our view, such a Director has a potential conflict of interest arising from this relationship with the Manager, because the per fund stipends, when accumulated, may end up being a significant source of income; - individuals with cross-directorships with executives of the Fund, the Manager or Manager affiliates, or similar arrangements.
+- former directors, officers and other personnel of the Manager or its affiliates (within the previous 5 years); - individuals with an on-going financial link to the Manager or its affiliates or the Fund; - representatives of a Shareholder, or a Concert Party of Shareholders, with a significant holding in the Fund; - individuals currently or previously associated with a firm that currently has, or during the past five years has had, a material business or other financial relationship providing services to the Fund, the Manager, or an affiliate of the Manager ; - individuals whose independence may be compromised by service on multiple Boards of funds with the same Manager (i.e., complex) or its affiliates.
+In our view, such a Director has a potential conflict of interest arising from this relationship with the Manager, because the per fund stipends, when accumulated, may end up being a significant source of income; and - individuals with cross-directorships with executives of the Fund, the Manager or Manager affiliates, or similar arrangements.

 For the avoidance of doubt, City of London will normally oppose the election or re-election of Directors who fall into the above-listed categories.
-By the same token, where we have deemed it appropriate, we have only ever nominated Directors who are wholly independent of our firm as per these same criteria.